-2013 will also be an active year for seismic acquisition, with between 2-3 crews acquiring 2D seismic in the Tertiary Rift Blocks of Kenya and Ethiopia, and startup of a new crew to acquire 3D seismic surveys in the areas of recent discoveries in Blocks 10BB and 13T.
-In Block 10BA the Company plans to complete a large 2D seismic survey that includes both land and marine seismic acquisition around Lake Turkana.
-The Company and partners also plans to begin the first 2D seismic acquisition program in Block 12A.
-In the newly-acquired Rift Basin Area block of Ethiopia, the Company plans to begin acquisition of a block-wide full tensor radiometry (FTG) survey and geologic studies in advance of 2D seismic acquisition.
+Outside of the Tertiary Rift Trend, the Company is drilling the Sala-1 well in Block 9, Kenya to test the Cretaceous Rift Trend.
+The Company and partners are currently drilling a commitment well in Blocks 7/8 in Ethiopia that will be the first exploratory test for the Company in the Permo-Triassic Rift trend.
+In the recently-acquired Rift Basin Area block of Ethiopia, the Company plans to follow a block-wide full tensor radiometry (FTG) survey and geologic studies completed in 2013 with preparations to acquire a 2D seismic program starting in 2014.
 The Company is also undertaking geologic studies in the Dharoor and Nugaal blocks in advance of planned seismic programs and exploratory drilling.